-2018 Meetings Committee Members Responsibilities 4 William E. Albrecht James R. Boyd (Chair) Milton Carroll Murry S. Gerber Robert A. Malone Developing an overall executive compensation philosophy and strategy; Overseeing the effectiveness of our compensation program in attracting, retaining, and motivating key employees; Utilizing our compensation program to reinforce business strategies and objectives to enhance shareholder value; Administering our compensation program, including our incentive plans, in a fair and equitable manner consistent with established policies and guidelines; and Performing additional roles and activities with respect to executive compensation as described under Compensation Discussion and Analysis.
+2019 Meetings Committee Members Responsibilities 3 William E. Albrecht Developing an overall executive compensation philosophy and strategy; Milton Carroll Murry S. Gerber (Chair) Patricia Hemingway Hall Overseeing the effectiveness of our compensation program in attracting, retaining, and motivating key employees; Robert A. Malone Utilizing our compensation program to reinforce business strategies and objectives to enhance shareholder value; Administering our compensation program, including our incentive plans, in a fair and equitable manner consistent with established policies and guidelines while monitoring risks associated with compensation plans; and Performing additional roles and activities with respect to executive compensation as described under Compensation Discussion and Analysis.
 A copy of the Compensation Committee Charter is available on our website at www.halliburton.com.